Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Remember that if you choose to stay overnight and want to avoid a fine, the only way to do so is with just a sleeping bag.

-If during a police control you’re sleeping overnight on the beach but do not have a tent, you won’t be fined.
+If during a police control, you’re sleeping overnight on the beach but do not have a tent, you won’t be fined.

-It’s vital to know, though, that if you camp in Balos, you should not leave traces behind you, collect your waste, even if organic, and do not damage any species.
+It’s vital to know, though, that if you camp in Balos, you should not leave traces behind you, collect your waste, even if organic, and not damage any species.
+Lighting a fire is also forbidden.

 Best Time to Visit Balos Beach, Crete